jiajunshen49/jiajunshen49.github.io/_teaching/2016-autumn-teaching-1.md

 location: "Hangzhou, China"
 ---

-This course introduces the preliminaries of cyber-physical systems from the perspective of mathematical formulation, especially with the help of control theory and game theory.
+This course provides an introduction to the fundamentals of cyber-physical systems, emphasizing mathematical formulation with a focus on control theory and game theory principles.